Ongar Jazz Club

 Too many jazz clubs closed during the Covid-19 pandemic never to re-open.
 But we’re delighted that Ongar Jazz Club (‘OJC’) is going from strength to strength.
 We no longer need to make special arrangements for the conduct of our concerts, and you can pay at the door on the evening of a concert.
 But to be sure of a seat now that we are back to normal playing to full houses, you can make your seat reservation(s) in advance by bank transfer or by using the booking form on the web site.

 To pay by cheque, please send your payment to our Bookings Secretary, Paul Keska, together with the Booking Form which you can find on the web site – click here.
-For bank transfers our bank details are: Barclays Bank: Account: Ongar Jazz Club Sort Code: 20 29 86 Account No: 10429686; quote the name of the person making the booking as a reference.
+For bank transfers our bank details are: Barclays Bank: Account: Ongar Jazz Club; Sort Code: 20 29 86; Account No: 10429686; quote as a reference the name of the person making the booking followed by the date of the concert, for example: Bloggs J 20/09/24.

 If you find you are unable to attend a concert for which you have pre-paid you may sell or gift your seat reservation.
 Please note that cheques will be cashed unless you notify Paul Keska of your non-attendance not less than forty-eight hours in advance.